10 Snake Species Native To Zimbabwe

 Though venomous, aggressive and eager to bite victims, common night adders have no confirmed deaths to their name.
 The venom is mostly cytotoxic, causing swelling and possibly mild necrosis.

 This species only measures 30-60cm.
 Even the longest of all time was only 93cm (discovered in eastern Zimbabwe).
 However, this isn’t a license to underestimate them.
 Rhombic night adders can move surprisingly quickly, advancing 3 feet in one second from their stationary position on a rock.
-This is the longest and stockiest of the Causus viper family, with a bulky head and large tail.
+This is the longest and stockiest of the Causus viper genus, with a bulky head and large tail.

 2 Common purple glossed snake